* Mine ownership drive seen filling ZANU-PF coffers

 Other companies in the firing line now include Mimosa, a 50-50 joint venture between Implats and Aquarius Platinum , and Rio Tinto’s Murowa diamond mine.

-ZANU-PF has also been accused of profiting from the Marange diamond fields, where human rights groups estimate at least 200 artisanal, or small-scale, miners were killed in 2008 when Zimbabwe's security forces seized the workings.
-Mugabe's government has denied this.
+ZANU-PF has also been accused of profiting from the Marange diamond fields, where human rights groups estimate at least 200 small-scale miners were killed in 2008 when security forces seized the workings.
+Mugabe’s government has denied this.

-The valuation of the Implats stake transfer has not been worked out and the murkiness surrounding the agreement has raised questions about where the funds will really go.
+The valuation of the Implats stake transfer has not been worked out and the murkiness surrounding the agreement has raised questions.
+However, Implats insisted on Wednesday that it would not transfer the shares unless it was paid.

-But 31 percent of the total is nominally earmarked to go to the state's National Indigenisation and Economic Empowerment Fund, which is ZANU-PF-controlled.
+Of the total, 31 percent is nominally earmarked to go to the state’s National Indigenisation and Economic Empowerment Fund, which is ZANU-PF-controlled.
 Ten percent will go to local communities and 10 percent to Zimplats employees, according to the agreement announced by both sides.

-The nationalisation drive also plays to the narrative ZANU-PF wants to weave for the election: the black liberation movement recovering assets seized by white colonialists.
+The nationalisation drive also ties in with ZANU-PF’s plan to portray itself in the election campaign as a black liberation movement recovering assets seized by white colonialists.

 “Mugabe is determined to show that he is the true Africanist taking back all the land and resources that whites have stolen.
 This is the image he wants to create,” said Allister Sparks, a Johannesburg-based independent political analyst.